Blablux/nupraptor/README.md

   from a mailserver.
   This script takes no parameters.
 It relies on standard path for postfix, dovecot, spamassassin and others.
+- `websrv_backup.sh` is a script that copies, archives and rsync config files from a webserver.
+  This script takes no parameters.
+It relies on standard path for nginx, php and others.

 ## Side Note